National Domestic Violence Awareness Month

 October is National Domestic Violence Awareness Month, a time dedicated to raising awareness about the prevalence and impact of domestic violence in our communities.
 Domestic violence affects millions of individuals, regardless of race, religion, culture, or status.
 It takes many forms, including physical violence, emotional abuse, stalking, manipulation, coercion, and financial control.

-Since the Violence Against Women Act passed in 1994, we’ve come a long way.
-This landmark legislation, led by then Senator Joe Biden, combined new provisions that hold offenders accountable and provide programs and services for victims.
-Between 1993 and 2010, the overall rate of domestic violence dropped nearly two-thirds and state laws have reformed to address issues such as dating abuse in the workplace, stalking, employment discrimination and more.
+Since the passage of the Violence Against Women Act in 1994, significant progress has been made in addressing domestic violence.
+This landmark legislation, championed by then Senator Joe Biden, introduced provisions to hold offenders accountable and provide essential programs and services for victims.
+Between 1993 and 2010, the overall rate of domestic violence dropped nearly two-thirds, demonstrating the impact of legislative action and increased awareness.